Updated: July 30, 2024 14 mins read Published: January 13, 2024

 In the UK, telematics (or black box insurance) policies are already the cheapest option for two-thirds of younger drivers (aged 17–20), who can save as much as £1,307 annually over traditional policies.
 Over 40% of older drivers can also get premium discounts from such policies.
 Commercial fleet managers, in turn, gain even more perks from using telematics apart from lower premiums.

-The global usage-based insurance (UBI) market was a “modest” $18.9 billion in 2021 against the global $777 billion general auto insurance market.
+And yet the global usage-based insurance (UBI) market was a “modest” $18.9 billion in 2021 against the global $777 billion general auto insurance market.

 In 2022, auto insurers are once again upping premiums (by 4.9% nationally in the US), much to consumers’ dismay: